SenseDeep DynamoDB Studio

 DynamoDB best practices are evolving quickly as developers are realizing how to exploit the power behind the deceptively simple DynamoDB design.
 Designs with single-table design patterns, key overriding and composition, sparse indexes, query optimization and more powerful single-table access libraries such as OneTable are becoming common place.

 However, managing single-table data and performance can often feel like you are peering at Assembly Language.
 Packing disparate data items into a single-table can make navigating, organizing and viewing data difficult.
 Furthermore, single-table design techniques such as prefixed and mapped attribute names exacerbate this problem and can make interpreting keys tough.

 New tools are needed that understand the single-table schema and its relationships.
 These tools should support schema creating and be able to present and organize your data logically according to your application entities.

 The SenseDeep data browser can query, manage and modify your table data.
 It supports browsing by scan, query or by single-table entities.

 While the data browser can be used to browse and manage any DynamoDB table, it is turbo-charged when a schema describing the data is imported (such as from a OneTable schema) or defined using the SenseDeep single-table designer.
 When using a data schema, SenseDeep is able to "understand" your data and organize and present data items as application entities instead of raw, encoded DynamoDB items.

 The SenseDeep data browser intelligently displays and formats data according to your single-table schema.
 This not only makes your encoded single-table data easier to understand, but it guides and validates your changes and prevents schema-breaking and application breaking data changes.

-You can perform DynamoDB scans, native queries or queries by application entity.
+SenseDeep supports accessing your data via DynamoDB scans, queries or queries by application entity.